 Your clients will come to you as caterpillars and leave as butterflies.

 Meet folks where they are at.
-Even though you know they are likely to totally transform, honor the issue at hand and validate it.
+While you know that they are likely to get unstuck, they may not know it yet.
+Honor the issue at hand and validate it.
 Work the goals they are telling you that they want to work.
 There is no single way to approach change.
-Allow the process to unfold, from whatever point of entry.
+Allow the process to unfold, from whatever point of entry your clients arrive.